 Bayat’s response was that while Tahrir square played a crucial role in the revolution, it is a mistake to still bank on the street after the dictator has stepped down.
 A different venue is needed for the post-revolution struggle.

 “The street is the immediate representation of public opinion,” said Hroub.
 “This is then materialized in political institutions – elections, the democratic process.
-The post-Arab spring societies are in the process.
 There are many difficulties but the transformation of the Arab street from a chaotic state of affairs into institutionalized public opinion structures is taking place.”

 Hroub also addressed the argument that Arabs do not want democracy.
 “Arab exceptionalism, the idea that specific cultural and religious structures that do not go hand in hand with democracy, this argument has now been completely dismantled.
 They have the same longing for freedom and emancipation as everyone else.”